Mooneerams Solicitors

 The Judicial College Guidelines for the Assessment of General Damages in Personal injury Cases is a small book that runs to less than ninety pages.
 It is one of the tools that lawyers pick up to help them decide what an injury claim is worth.

 Updated versions of the book are published every few years.
-The latest edition was published at the end of April 2022.
+The latest edition is the 17th and was published at in April 2024.

 The book’s headline refers to ‘ the assessment of general damages’, so before going further, it’s worth looking at what is meant by ‘general damages’.